 This can be expanded on in a separate briefing if needed.

 As covered in the Climbing and descending lesson, excess power determines the rate of climb.
 When a turn is combined with the climb, the tilting of the lift force and the increase in drag decreases the excess power, and reduces the rate of climb.
 Therefore, where a requirement to turn and climb exists, and performance is consequently reduced, the angle of bank is commonly limited to 20 degrees, with 15 degrees used for this exercise.

 There are no significantly detrimental effects on performance when descending at angles of bank of up to 30 degrees.

-Developing the student’s situational awareness is very important, and at this stage the lookout, and listen out, are particularly important.
+Developing the student’s situational awareness is very important.
+At this stage the lookout, and listen out, are particularly important.

-Introduce the VFR requirements within controlled airspace (5–2–1), you may like to provide them with a VFR Met Minima Card.
+Introduce the VFR requirements within controlled airspace.
+You may like to provide them with a VFR Met minima card.
 You can order these by emailing email@example.com.